[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 The Royal Society of Chemistry (RSC) runs a number of events during the year which we actively participate in.
 These include the RSC Schools' Analyst, Top of the Bench Competition and we also take a number of pupils to the RSC Christmas Lectures when possible.
 Our F5 pupils have the opportunity to visit university labs as part of the Sottish Council of Independent Schools Chemistry Masterclass and some pupils have undertaken research projects in various university laboratories supported by Nuffield Research Placements during their summer holidays.

-The enthusiasm for Chemistry within the department has resulted in pupils enjoying a rich experience outside the classroom through initiatives such as the L5 Christmas Lecture, L6/L7 and Form 1 Science Clubs and the RSC 'Top of the Bench' quiz team, who ranked 5th at the UK final in 2014.
+The enthusiasm for Chemistry within the department has resulted in pupils enjoying a rich experience outside the classroom through initiatives such as the L5 Christmas Lecture, L6/L7 and Form 1 Science Clubs and the RSC 'Top of the Bench' quiz team.